WolfExplode/omniprompt-anki/README.md

 - [x] Saving the output field selection together with the prompt template and title.
 - [x] Improving search behavior in the Saved Prompts box with better autocomplete and multi-instance selection.
 - [x] Adding an "Append" option for the Output Field to allow content to be added instead of replaced.
+- [x] Google Gemini support
+- [x] Debug Mode – optional toggle to suppress popup messages when processing single notes
+- [x] Filter Mode – skip processing if the selected output field is already filled
+- [x] Prompt Cleanup Tool

 ### **🚀 Planned**
 - [ ] Support for more AI models.
-- [ ] Support for Google Gemini
-- [ ] Debug Mode – Optional toggle to suppress popup messages when processing single notes
-- [ ] Filter Mode – Skip processing if the selected output field is already filled
-- [ ] Prompt Cleanup Tool – Built-in editor for viewing, updating, and deleting saved presets (no file editing needed)

 ---